 FREELANCE / REMOTE WORK / Q4 2018

-"Can we make it possible for 10,000 people in a venue to play game on the jumbotron?"
+"Can we make it possible for 50,000 people to play a game together on a jumbotron?"

 ONCE UPON A TIME...